ellamandos/ALICE/README.md

-# OS1-beta
+# ALICE
-llama based OS - beta
+Autonomous agents for everyone